fiftydegrees/HLPlaceholder/README.md

 * Drag the `./HLPlaceholder` folder into your project.

-If you feel easy with Git, create a submodule into own project.
+If you feel easy with Git, create a submodule into your own project.

 ## Usage